zacbostick/PrivateYoutubeSync/README.md

     cd PrivateYouTubeSync
     npm install
     ```
+3. Rename the `mycredentials.json` to `credentials.json` and replace the contents with your own OAuth2 client credentials from your Google Cloud Console.
-3. Start the application by running:
+4. Start the application by running:
     ```bash
     npm start
     ```